ibm-cloud-docs/vpc/about-contract.md

    ```
    {: codeblock}

 - In the `archive` subsection of `play`, the archive is a base64 encoded, gzipped tar file.
 The Pods or ConfigMaps are represented as YAML files, at the top level in this tar file.
-The file may also contain extra files and all files will be extracted to the host file system before starting the Pods.
-The *current working directory* is the directory in which the files have been extracted, so it's possible to use a volume mount with a relative path to mount files or directories from the the YAML file.
+The file might also contain extra files and all the files are extracted to the host file system before starting the Pods.
+The *current working directory* is the directory in which the files were extracted, so it's possible to use a volume mount with a relative path to mount the files or directories from the the YAML file.

    Example: